irm1005-itec1005-fall-2023/template-assignment-04/README.md

 ### Request code review

 1. When you are between 50% - 100% completed your assignment 04, inform your team members that you require a code review.
+Post a message in our [GitHub Discussion group if you need a code review](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/15).

 ### Conduct code review